iCyku/PublicCatalog/README.md

             return None
 ```

-This allows us to return a controller state of our own which will overide the bot.
-Meaning our controller state will be written into memory instead of the bots.
+This allows us to return a controller state of our own which will override the bot's controls.
+Meaning our controller state will be written into memory instead of the bot's.
 Returning None will tell our bot to continue running instead of writing our custom controller state.

 ---